chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying BBEdit and Nova.md

 ---

 For years, now, I have been frustrated with the “default” text editor options for software development on macOS.
-I have long used [Visual Studio Code](); before that I used Atom and before that Sublime Text.
+I have long used [Visual Studio Code][code]; before that I used [Atom][atom] and before that [Sublime Text][st].
 But in all cases, I have been frustrated that they are not Mac-native apps.

 The frustration is born of a thousand paper cuts rather than any one big thing.
 On the list: